karledenstal/companions-dialogue-bundle/Companions Dialogue Bundle.md

 - I may not always see eye to eye with you, but I respect your position, Harbinger.
 - You've earned your place as our leader through hard work and dedication.

+### Vilkas

+- You know, knowledge is a weapon in itself.
+- Remember, preparation is key.
+Stock up on potions, sharpen your weapons, and wear the best armor you can find.
+- Remember to take care of your equipment.
+- Even the mightiest warriors need time to recharge.
+- Learn from your defeats.
+Every battle, every loss holds a lesson.

+### Farkas

+- A true warrior knows when to fight and when to show mercy.
+- Ttrue strength comes from mastering your emotions.
+- We fight as a pack, and our strength lies in our unity.

+### Aela

+- When I'm out there, tracking prey and feeling the wind on my face, I know I'm where I'm meant to be.
+- The moon's light guides our path.
+There's a certain power that comes with embracing our inner beasts.
+- Patience and perseverance are the keys to a successful hunt.

 ## New Scenes

 ### Aela & Njada